Cessna TTx vs. Cirrus SR22T G5

 SR22T – 85%

-In regards to some other comparisons that are mistaken, old references from Columbia manuals indicated 65% power as the previous LOP limit for the Columbia 400.
-This was changed more than 5 years ago to clear up discrepancies in the manuals, and it is now listed as being allowed up to 85% power.
+In regards to some other comparisons that are mistaken, old references from Columbia manuals indicated 65% power as the previous LOP limit for the Columbia 400, and later manuals had 85% power listed in the cruise performance charts for LOP operations.
+The POH for the TTx now lists the limit for lean of peak operations at 77% power, with best power (rich of peak) listed at 85% power.

 Spin Recovery – Not approved for practice in either aircraft